ajnsit/purescript-supply/README.md

 # purescript-supply
-A splittable value supply for Purescript
+A pure, splittable, value supply for Purescript

 ## Usage